 The operator should start by holding the wheel next to the pipe to gauge how deep the cut needs to be.
 That depth is decided by the metal’s thickness.
-It is important for the operator to minimize surface contact and use consistent motion rather than pressure.
+It is important for the operator to minimize surface contact and use consistent motion rather than pressure when cutting welds and metal.
 This will help reduce heat and vibration.
 You can further reduce vibration by cutting as close to the clamp as possible.
 The operator should still have appropriate safety clearance between themselves and the tool and the clamp.
 But, the further the distance the greater the vibration.
 The greater the vibration the greater risk for a breakdown or wheel failure.

 Cut-Off Wheel Safety

 Improper use of this dangerous tool can easily cause a major safety hazard.
 Even if it appears to be slowing you down a bit, all recommended cutoff wheel safety practices should be followed at all times.
 Failure to do so can waste a lot of time and money by stopping work to bandage a wound or rush someone to the emergency room.

 Need Help Picking Out the Right Cutting Wheel?